Deformation Quantization via Categorical Factorization Homology: Introduction

-Our main example is the moduli stack of flat principal $G$-bundles on a Riemann surface for a reductive algebraic group $G$, which carries the Atiyah-Bott 0-shifted symplectic structure\footnote{The reason for this being 0-shifted instead of (-1)-shifted as in the work of Costello-Gwilliam is that the corresponding classical field theory is Chern-Simons theory on $\Sigma\times \R$.
+Our main example is the moduli stack of flat principal $G$-bundles\footnote{To be precise, we always consider the character stack, which is analytically but not algebraically equivalent to the stack of flat bundles.
+We hope the reader will forgive us the slight inaccuracy.} on a Riemann surface for a reductive algebraic group $G$, which carries the Atiyah-Bott 0-shifted symplectic structure\footnote{The reason for this being 0-shifted instead of (-1)-shifted as in the work of Costello-Gwilliam is that the corresponding classical field theory is Chern-Simons theory on $\Sigma\times \R$.
 By Poisson additivity we can trade the $\R$-direction for a shifting from (-1)-shifted structures to 0-shifted ones.
 This explanation of Poisson structures on phase spaces from BV formalism and additivity appeared recently in \cite[Sec.~3.4.2]{GwilliamRejzner2017}.}.
 As in the case of Dijkgraaf-Witten theory, the classical local observables can be encoded by the category $\Rep G$ of $G$-representations.
-In~\cite{BZBJIntegrating, BZBJ2} Ben-Zvi, Brochier, and Jordan use the factorization homology of the representation categories $\Rep^q(G)$ of quantum groups over a surface $\Sigma$ to construct functorial quantizations of this symplectic structure.
+In~\cite{BZBJIntegrating, BZBJ2} Ben-Zvi, Brochier, and Jordan use factorization homology of the representation categories $\Rep^q(G)$ of quantum groups over a surface $\Sigma$ to construct functorial quantizations of this symplectic structure.
 An alternative deformation of $\Rep G$ is the Drinfeld category $U\mathfrak{g}\lmod^\Phi[[\hbar]]$.
 We show that factorization homology for the Drinfeld category recovers the quantization constructed by Li-Bland and \v{S}evera~\cite{LBSQ1}.
 There is an equivalence of ribbon categories between $U(\mathfrak{g})\lmod^\Phi[[\hbar]]$ and $\Rep_\hbar G$.
 Our formalism allows us to conclude directly from this equivalence that the corresponding quantizations are equivalent.

 To show that we recover known quantizations of the moduli spaces of flat bundles we have to explicitly compute factorization homology in the $(2,1)$-category of categories enriched over complete $\C[[\hbar]]$-modules.
 We do this by considering a $\C[[\hbar]]$-linear version of the usual skein category~\cite{Walker,Cooke19}.
 The proof that this computes factorization homology does not depend on the specifics of the category of complete $\C[[\hbar]]$-modules: We develop a version of skein theory for ribbon categories $\Ca$ enriched over an arbitrary closed symmetric monoidal category $\Va$ and show that the enriched skein categories $\SkC{\Sigma}$ associated to an oriented surface $\Sigma$ compute factorization homology.